 Slave Girls from Beyond Infinity was specifically criticised on the floor of the U.S. Senate by right-wing Christian Republican Jesse Helms in 1992.

 Helms cited a case in which some of his constituents had accidentally stumbled onto the movie while flipping through cable channels as justification for amendments to the Cable Act of 1992.
-Helms wanted to force cable operators to block “indecent” programming unless customers specifically asked for it in writing.
-The amendment was struck down by a U.S. Federal Court in 1993 and the decision was upheld by the U.S. Supreme Court in 1996.
+Helms wanted to force cable operators to block programming unless customers specifically asked for it in writing.
+However, the amendment was struck down by a U.S. Federal Court in 1993 and the decision was upheld by the U.S. Supreme Court in 1996.